kabrau/PyBibTextTools/README.md

 Merge BibText files and:
 - remove duplicate entries
-- in some cases before removing duplicates
+- in some cases merge information before removing duplicates
 - remove entries that not have:
     - author or
     - title or
     - year or
-    - jornal name or conference name
+    - journal name or conference name

 This tool has been tested with digital library files:
 - ACM Digital Library